 This summer (May 2025), we had to say "see you later" to one of our student gardeners, Sophie Therrien, as she graduated and headed off to graduate school.
 Congratulations, Sophie.
 We will miss you and all of your hard work.

-For the summer student garden position, we are delighted to add Isabelle Veenstra (Class of 2027) to our team.
-She will be a great addition, and we are excited to work with her!
-Emma Towers will also return as our other student gardener for the Summer of 2025 and the 2025-2026 school year.
+For the summer student garden position, we had Isabelle Veenstra (Class of 2027) join our team.
+She was a great addition, and we were delighted to work with her!
+Hayden Triance (Class of 2027) has since joined our crew for the 2025/2026 school year.
+We can't wait to see what he will bring to our environment!
+Emma Towers returned as a student gardener for the Summer of 2025 and the 2025-2026 school year.
+Yay!

 Michelle Navarre and Rosemary Baker are continuing their work with us as Master Gardener Volunteers, part of the UMaine Cooperative Extension's Harvest for Hunger Program and the Master Gardener Volunteer program.
 Master Gardener training participants must complete 40 hours of volunteer service in a community garden, and our two gardeners chose UMF!